Jason Wilcox: Southampton

+Manchester United

+He left Southampton and was appointed technical director at Manchester United on 19 April 2024 after both clubs agreed compensation.

+When Dan Ashworth left Manchester United on 8 December 2024, Wilcox assumed his responsibilities as sporting director.
+On 4 June 2025, Wilcox was promoted to Director of Football for Manchester United, replacing Dave Brailsford.

 Personal life

-Wilcox is a black belt in judo and even represented England before he became a professional footballer.
-When he reached the age of seventeen he was made to choose between the two sports, only being able to fully commit himself to one of them as a potential career path.
+Wilcox is a black belt in judo and represented England before he became a professional footballer.
+When he reached the age of seventeen he fully committed himself to football.

 After retiring from football, Wilcox took some time out from the game before joining the commentary staff of BBC Radio Lancashire for a year, as well as having his own weekly column in the Lancashire Telegraph.